East Baton Rouge on track to break record number of overdose deaths

 Dryden's mom, Janice Guitreau, recalls the pain her family went through wanting her daughter to get well.

 "It affects the whole family," Guitreau recalled.
-"There's a stigmatism with drug use...
+"There's a stigma with drug use...
 Oh not in my family.
 We weren't raised that way.
 Our children weren't raised that way.
 It doesn't matter."

 Numbers obtained by the WBRZ Investigative Unit show East Baton Rouge Parish is on track to break a record this year for overdoses.
 Over the past three years, from January to September this is how many deaths the coroner's office investigated.